wp-plugins/macks-celebrity-gossip-news-feed/readme.txt

 <li>Scandals</li>
 </ul>

 Top party destinations, inluding New York City, Los Angeles, Miami, and Las Vegas are also covered.
 Our server is supported by <a href="http://www.online-casinos-royale.com" target="_blank">Online Casinos</a> Royale dot com and <a href="http://www.nfl-betting.com" target="_blank">NFL Betting</a> dot com, two websites that pledged us for publicity.
-We welcome any other sponsors!
-For non English readers: 该软件支持 <a href="http://www.888tiger.com">网上赌场</a> 从亚太地区的网站 具有强烈的重点为 <a href="http://www.888ace.com">网上百家乐</a> 玩游戏。.
+We welcome all!

 Thanks,